Have you developed agoraphobia?

 Childhood trauma and the resulting PTSD

 These can exacerbate feelings of general anxiety.
 If you’ve experienced long-term trauma in childhood, adverse events in the present can feel more intense.
 Some people feel like these are ‘last straw’ traumatic events.
-The emotional calluses that were formed through all the years in survival mode can feel picked at, stripped off and the world can feel a confusing, unsafe and overwhelming place.
+The emotional calluses formed through all the years in survival mode can feel picked at, stripped off, and the world can feel a confusing, unsafe and overwhelming place.

 If, for example, you are someone who has been repeatedly attacked in the school playground or experienced physical or sexual abuse at a very young age, you may be predisposed to struggle with your anxious feelings.
-This can take almost everything out of you so that even leaving the house for work, or visiting the doctors can seem daunting.
+This can take almost everything out of you, so leaving the house for work or visiting the doctors can seem daunting.
 Some of my clients have reported feeling faint if they’re out alone.
-Some people experience extreme anxiety as panic attacks.
+Some people experience extreme anxiety and panic attacks.

 Sexual abuse

-Any attack on a person’s vulnerability, especially in the form of adverse sexual experiences, threatening and violent sexual behaviour (sexual assault, molestation, rape, threats involving weapons, sexual abuse, following or stalking behaviour, attempts to lure someone into a vehicle, cat calling, sexual harassment in the workplace etc.) can be a cause for agoraphobia.
+Any attack on a person’s vulnerability, especially in the form of adverse sexual experiences, threatening and violent sexual behaviour, can be a cause for agoraphobia.

 Some people can develop sudden and severe agoraphobia after a traumatic event in adulthood.
 A female client recently described severe agoraphobia after abuse from a stalker incident.